sadmicrowave/drivemap/README.md

 generic internet passwords associated with usernames tied to server paths you wish to mount.

-Drive Map is maintained by Emerus, Holdings and is distributed under GNU GPL 3.
+Drive Map is maintained by sadmicrowave and is distributed under GNU GPL 3.

 # Common Usage
 List the servers and usernames you wish to mount